- See:

 - it is probably important that sizes be available in at least 2 mm increments;

-- in the study by Hungerford et al 1998, 33 femoral resurfacing procedures in 25 patients who had stage-III or IV osteonecrosis of femoral head;
+- in the study by Hungerford, et al (1998), 33 femoral resurfacing procedures in 25 patients who had stage-III or IV osteonecrosis of femoral head;

 - 30 hip prostheses (91 percent) survived for a minimum of five years;

-- at a mean of 10.5 years (range, four to fourteen years) postoperatively, sixteen (62 percent) of the 26 hips with stage-III disease had a
+- at a mean of 10.5 years (4-14 years) postop, 16 (62 %) of the 26 hips with stage-III disease had a good or excellent Harris hip score;

-- the majority of these patients underwent this procedure using a modified anterolateral approach, inorder to preserve the remaining
+- majority underwent this procedure using a modified anterolateral approach, to preserve the remaining posterior blood supply to the femoral head;

-- Precision fit surface hemiarthroplasty for femoral head osteonecrosis: long term results.
+- Precision fit surface hemiarthroplasty for femoral head osteonecrosis: long-term results.

 - Surface Replacement Hemiarthroplasty for the Treatment of Osteonecrosis of the Femoral Head.
-Hungerford, MW.

 - total hip arthroplasty:

-- ongoing concern over cement disease, particulate matter, and stress shielding changes in the femur in cemented or non-cemented prostheses
+- ongoing concern over cement disease, particulate matter, and stress shielding changes in the femur in cemented or non-cemented

-makes a total hip arthroplasty a less desirable option;
+prostheses makes a total hip arthroplasty a less desirable option;

 - bipolar arthroplasty: